 During BJ's long period of secretaryship the organization continued to grow and could be relied on as a defense organization.
+From the information I receive a number of boys have dropped out recently.
+This subject is too great to be discussed by letter.
+You are well aware of B.J.'s abilityand realize what he means to the profession.
+I would like to see him [BJ] reelected as secretary of the U.C.A. and I believe that if he is reinstated that it is going to have a great effect upon the profession and business because the U.C.A. means a great deal to those of us who are members and we must have an able leader.

-From the information I receive a number of boys have dropped out recently....I would like to see him [BJ] re-elected as secretary of the UCA....
-The UCA convention will be held at Chicago, August 23 and 24....If you are going to the convention I would like to have your full support in this movement.
-If you are unable to attend the convention I would like to have your proxy....
+The U.C.A. convention will be held at Chicago, August 23 and 24.
+I am going to this convention and I am securing as many votes as I possibly can with the hope of re-electing B.J. as secretary to U.C.A.
+If you are going to the convention I would like to have your full support in this movement.
+If you are unable to attend the convention I would like to have your proxy.
+Will you please fill out the enclosed proxy form and return it to me so that I can use your vote.